Department of Cell Biology and Neuroscience

 - Doctor of Philosophy in Neuroscience

-Students may pursue the Master's degree under either Plan A or Plan B. Plan A requires the completion of 20 credits of acceptable graduate-level coursework and 10 credits of thesis.
+Students may pursue the Master's degree under either Plan A or Plan B. Plan A requires the completion of 30 credits of acceptable graduate-level coursework and thesis credits.
+The exact proportion of credits will be determined for each student by their advisory committee.
 Under Plan B, a 4-credit project and 26 credits of acceptable graduate-level coursework must be completed.
-For more information, please refer to http://www.montana.edu/cbn/Graduate_Program.html.
+For more information, please refer to http://www.montana.edu/cbn/#

 Master's candidates must take an oral comprehensive exam near the completion of their graduate program.
 Required curriculum will be tailored to the needs and interests of each student in consultation with their graduate adviser and advisory committee.